 Roasted Acorn Squash with Pomegranate

 Roasted squash is one of my favorite side dishes to make in the fall and winter seasons.
 There is always parmesan roasted delicata squash on the menu as well as this roasted acorn squash with pomegranate.
+For another wonderful side dish try my classic green bean casserole.

 The oven roasted acorn squash couldn't be easier to make!
 Wedges of acorn squash are brushed with sweet maple syrup and cinnamon, creating a sweet and buttery flavor.
 Then once the squash is roasted, everything is drizzled with tart pomegranate molasses and a decadently creamy maple tahini sauce that is out of this world!
 This would be fantastic served alongside roasted chicken quarters as well!